 1) Birth and perinatal work (and running your own business of any type) means taking the work that comes your

 The other thing to keep in mind, whether you're just curious about what doulas' lives are like or you're interested in becoming a doula yourself, is that even when I'm not on call as a birth doula, I'm "on" for my other clients and for my business.
-I'm fielding texts from mothers troubleshooting latch pain, calling potential clients back to schedule consultations, editing my website, processing invoices, connecting with complimentary care providers, processing placentas, and so much more.
+I'm fielding texts from parents troubleshooting latch pain, calling potential clients back to schedule consultations, editing my website, processing invoices, connecting with complementary care providers, and so much more.

 I'd be in full on denial if I didn't share here that there are times each month that I consider just finding a job somewhere that wouldn't require such intense care and attention to detail, such weighty responsibility day in and day out.
 A job where punching in, doing the thing, and punching out all happen within a neat little 8- or 9-hour window sounds so foreign at this point.
-A job where nothing life-altering or life and death is happening and I can leave whatever challenges do exist behind at the end of the day...I literally can't even remember what that feels like because it's been so long since I was employed by anyone else.
+A job where nothing life-altering is happening, where I'm not relied on by multiple people at once, and where I can leave whatever challenges do exist behind at the end of the day...I literally can't even remember what that feels like because it's been so long since I was employed by anyone else.
 I love running my own business, being my own boss, choosing who I work with...I really, truly do.
 Yet, I also experience fatigue related to this autonomy that can’t be helped.
 I can’t go far from home on my days off or simply stop answering my phone for a few days.
 I can't be without my phone near me, on, and loud (especially when sleeping, which is when most get to turn it off or put it on silent).
-I don't schedule my days off over the weekends like everyone else because that's when most of my clients have time for meetings and prenatal visits with me.
+I don't schedule my light days over the weekends like everyone else because that's when most of my clients have time for meetings and prenatal visits with me.

-I have to think first about my on-call status before making any recreational decision, but also before making any other professional or personal decision.
-My hobbies, my down time, my personal commitments outside of work-they are all dependent on and affected by my work on a daily basis.
-My autonomy in life automatically comes with many limitations due to the field I’ve chosen that I sometimes lose focus on the autonomy piece altogether.
-Ironically, I have days where I feel held down or even fully trapped by the constants- the requirement to perform, to show up, to give my all, to experience life-altering events on a regular basis, and to help honor the incredibly special, yet uniquely mundane-for-me experiences of pregnancy, birth, and postpartum life.
+I have to think first about the status of my expecting families before making any recreational decision, but also before making any other professional or personal decision.
+My hobbies, my down time, my personal commitments outside of work-they are all dependent on and affected by my birth work on a daily basis.
+My life automatically comes with so many specifics due to the field I’ve chosen that I sometimes lose focus on the autonomy piece altogether.
+Ironically, I have days where I feel held down or even fully trapped by the constants- the requirement to perform, to show up, to give my all, to experience life-altering events on a regular basis, and to help honor the incredibly special, yet almost-mundane-for-me experiences of pregnancy, birth, and postpartum life.
 I started this article by saying I love my work, and that's undeniably true.
 I love the good things and the weird, the rad and the not so lovely.
 I love the perfect-on-paper births where I leave with a smile on my face not because everything went according to a plan, but because everything went and growth happened all around.
 I love being a source of compassion and respect in a birth where some folks aren't as kind or yummy as my clients deserve.
 I love educating pregnant people and guiding them to decision-making that works for them.
 I love being someone’s person during the best and/or hardest and/or most magical and/or most tragic day of their lives.
-Even the experiences where I incur direct and indirect trauma, such as the incredibly humbling stillbirths I've attended or the home births where the midwives don't make it in time for a speedy arrival, I still get so much from the work.
+Even the experiences where I incur direct and indirect trauma, such as the incredibly humbling stillbirths I've attended or the home births where the midwives don't make it in time for a speedy arrival-- I still get so much from the work.

 About the author: Amanda Cagle is the owner of Your Birth Team, a full-service perinatal education and support practice.
 She serves Orange County, Long Beach, and some surrounding areas of Southern California and has been a doula since 2011.
 Amanda provides compassionate, evidence-based care to families of all types and offers extensive financial aid to families who qualify for Medi-Cal, SNAP benefits, TANF or WIC.